lingeringcode/lingeringcode.github.com/_posts/2013-02-28-classical-rhetoric-notes-2282013.md

 Lysias was a logographer, speech writer, resident alien, famous for characrerization (*ethopoieia* *ethos*), making the texts conform to the person who will deliver it.
 Lysias was known as the technical speech maker of Athenians.
 - Is Plato's Lysias actually representative of Lysias?
 Or was the character simply representative of such a group of speech makers?

+*Psuchagogia* "Isn't rhetoric that art of SOUL leading?"
+We, rhetors and rhetoricians need to give souls healthy things, not sweets!